Don’t Ignore the Hidden Costs of Overlooking Contracts

 Contracts often become an afterthought in fast-paced tech environments.
-Due to that, developers and entrepreneurs can fall into the trap of prioritizing speed over clarity.
-This mindset often results in overlooked clauses and highly expensive disputes down the road.
+As a result, developers and entrepreneurs often fall into the trap of prioritizing speed over clarity.
+This decision to rush into a contract often leads to expensive disputes down the road.

 Risks from Vague Agreements